PetervanLunteren/EcoAssist/README.md

 9. [Code contributors](#code-contributors)

 ## Requirements
 Except a minimum of 8 GB RAM, there are no hard system requirements for EcoAssist since it is largely hardware-agnostic.
 However, please note that machine learning can ask quite a lot from your computer in terms of processing power.
-Although it will run on an old laptop only designed for text editing, it’s probably not going to train any accurate models.
+Although it will run on an old laptop only designed for text editing, it’s probably not going to train any accurate models, while deploying models can take ages.
 Generally speaking, the faster the machine, the more reliable the results.
 GPU acceleration is a big plus.
-If you don’t know whether your computer can handle EcoAssist, I would recommend to just try it out - [uninstalling](#uninstall) EcoAssist is as simple as deleting a folder.

 ## Download
 EcoAssist will install quite a lot of dependencies, so don't panic if the installation takes 10-20 minutes and generates lots of textual feedback as it does so.
 Please note that some antivirus, VPN, proxy servers or other protection software might interfere with the installation.
 If you're having trouble, please disable this protection software for the duration of the installation.